mmisw/mmiorr/README.md

-Semantic Web services and tools created by the Marine Metadata Interoperability project, MMI.
+The MMI Ontology Registry and Repository is part of the semantic web services and tools created by the Marine Metadata Interoperability project, MMI.

 ![](http://marinemetadata.org/files/mmi/semantic_framework.jpg)